f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    |image2_40|

    ..
 NOTE:: We've just progressed into a **Declarative** instantiation, by
-      defining the end state and handing over to BIG-IP to handle the order of operations and configuration of specific objects.
+      defining the end state and relying on the iApp templates to handle the order of operations and configuration of specific objects.
 By doing this, we have drastically reduced the **Domain Specific Knowledge** requirement to interact with the device.
 In the next module, we will combine this concept with **Abstraction** to further simplify the interface.

 #.
 Now that the service has been deployed, let's review the BIG-IP configuration.
    You can review via REST by sending the ``Step 1: Get Deployed iApp Services`` request again.
-Alternatively, you can login to BIG-IP-A GUI to observe the service deployment via TMUI:
+Alternatively, you can login to BIG-IP A GUI to observe the service deployment via TMUI:

    - **REST**: :guilabel:`Send` ``Step 1: Get Deployed iApp Services`` request: